What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Extended Related Work

 \section{Extended Related Work}

 \paragraph{Alternative latent-space planning paradigms.} Several approaches have been proposed for planning in learned latent spaces, differing from JEPA-WMs in their dynamics model class, optimization strategy, or training assumptions. \emph{Locally-linear latent dynamics models}, such as Embed to Control (E2C)~\citep{E2C}, learn a latent space where dynamics are locally linear, enabling the use of iterative Linear Quadratic Regulator (iLQR) for trajectory optimization.
 E2C is derived directly from an optimal control formulation in latent space and can operate on raw pixel observations without requiring explicit reward signals during training, using instead a reconstruction-based objective combined with dynamics constraints. \emph{Gradient-based trajectory optimization} through learned dynamics, as in Universal Planning Networks (UPN)~\citep{UPN}, uses differentiable forward models to directly backpropagate planning gradients through predicted trajectories.
-We compare to this paradigm in our experiments (gradient descent planner in \cref{par:opt_comparison_results}), finding it effective for smooth cost landscapes but prone to local minima in navigation tasks. \emph{Diffusion-based planners}~\citep{Diffuser, DMPC} generate trajectory distributions via iterative denoising, offering multi-modal planning and implicit constraint satisfaction.
+We compare to this paradigm in our experiments (gradient descent planner in~\cref{par:opt_comparison_results}), finding it effective for smooth cost landscapes but prone to local minima in navigation tasks. \emph{Diffusion-based planners}~\citep{Diffuser, DMPC} generate trajectory distributions via iterative denoising, offering multi-modal planning and implicit constraint satisfaction.
 While Diffuser typically requires offline RL datasets with reward annotations~\citep{Diffuser}, recent work like DMPC~\citep{DMPC} demonstrates diffusion-based MPC on continuous control tasks, though direct comparison with visual goal-conditioned JEPA-WMs remains challenging due to different experimental settings and assumptions.
 Our work focuses on systematically studying design choices within the JEPA-WM framework, which offers reward-free training from visual observations and flexible test-time goal specification---a complementary setting to these alternative paradigms.
+Regarding robustness to out-of-distribution trajectories, \citet{parthasarathy2025closingtraintestgapworld} show that adversarial perturbations of latent states and actions during training smooth the world model's loss landscape and substantially improve gradient-based planning on tasks that we also study (Push-T, PointMaze, Wall); their approach is complementary to ours, which relies on the inherently more robust CEM planner.